Michael Price – IDX Trainer

 Have you heard the term, “tech stack”?

-It’s basically techno speak that refers to a collection of software and technology-related tools that “stack” or connect to achieve a specific goal and/or task.
-Understanding how each tech tool you work with, interacts, connects, and may impact the entire stack, is important.
+It’s techno-speak that refers to a collection of software and technology-related tools that “stack” or connect to achieve a specific goal and/or task.
+Understanding how each tech tool you work with, interacts, connect, and may impact the entire stack, is important.